• 1456 words

-If you’re new to building websites, then SEO may be a foreign term.
-In your research of SEO, I’m sure you’ve discovered that optimizing your website for search engines, with intentions of ranking higher and ranking for specific keywords is truly an amazingly, vast topic.
+If you’re new to publishing content and creating websites, SEO may be a foreign term.
+In your searches around learning SEO, I’m sure you’ve discovered that optimizing your website for search engines, with intentions of ranking higher/ranking for specific keywords is truly a vast topic.

 That’s why I’m here to lay out some SEO basics.

-At a basic level, and for the sake of a consistent example in this article, let’s select the term/phrase “SEO for beginners” (not the exact keyword phrase I’m trying to rank this article for, FYI).
+At a basic level, and for the sake of a consistent example in this article, let’s select the term/phrase “SEO for beginners”.

-It’s important to have the keywords incorporated into URLs to increase relevancy, stay semantic, and for higher rankings.
+It’s important to have the keywords incorporated into URLs to increase relevance, stay semantic, and for higher rankings.

 Here’s an example of a blog post with a semantically correct URL string, with our “SEO for beginners” keyword phrase: